 ALL OF THESE CONCERNS WITH THE SAFE HARBOR CULMINATED IN THE INVALIDATION OF THE SAFE HARBOR FRAMEWORK BY THE EUROPEAN COURT OF JUSTICE IN OCTOBER 2015.
+SIMILAR CONCERNS WERE RAISED WITH THE SHORT LIVED PRIVACY SHIELD THAT WAS ALSO INVALIDATED IN 2020.

-Despite the loss of some legal protections afforded by the Safe Harbor framework, businesses may still derive benefits and continued legal protections from actions they may have taken as necessary to comply with the Safe Harbor requirements.
+Despite the loss of some legal protections afforded by the Safe Harbor framework and Privacy Shield, businesses may still derive benefits and continued legal protections from actions they may have taken as necessary to comply with the Safe Harbor and Privacy Shield requirements.
 All of these activities demonstrate that a business takes privacy seriously and might be used as evidence to support a defense against any claims or government investigation as to lax privacy and data security practices.
-This will however not be the case where a business who certified compliance with the Safe Harbor framework did not actually implement the required actions.
+This will however not be the case where a business who certified compliance with the Safe Harbor framework or Privacy Shield did not actually implement the required actions.